nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### Adding a deadline task:

+update this section with 2 different date input examples!....
 This function allows you to add a deadline task, such as project submission or assignment submission and the program will keep track of the due date which will definitely make your study life more manageable!